Modern Mythology: Visual Identity

 This is a debasement of an aesthetic.
 The nature of aesthetic things, from great works of art to coffee shop signs, are such that they are not to be “renewed”.
 They can be replaced, on a matter of preference.
 They can be fixed, on an account of error or bad judgement.
 They can, and want to be, novel, to bring forth the yet unseen.
 But a change of an aesthetic made simply for the sake of (re)newing it, generating it again, cheapens it, because it suggests that any given aesthetic can, and likely will, be renewed again at any time, as if there was never a strong preference for any aesthetic value in the first place.

 It is perhaps no accident, then, that in the world of business especially, where instrumentality reigns supreme, there is no attempt to claim logos, fonts, or designs as aesthetic, opting instead to collate them as a “visual identity;” identity, of course, being an instrumental space serving the (profit) motive.
 But yet there is no reason why, after certain parameters are met, a unique and particular “visual identity” should serve better than another.
-Even if it is reduced to a minimal point and then ultimately forsaken, in a visual identity aesthetic value remains, but is given an artificial expiration date, if unspecified even to its creators.
+A visual identity stull has some aesthetic valye, even if it is reduced to a minimal point and then ultimately forsaken.
+But here it is given an artificial expiration date, if unspecified even to its creators.

-If the argument then is that the “expiration” of a visual identity’s aesthetic is no less arbitrary than a replacement or change thereof as a matter of preference, the difference is not one of mere result, but one of functionalization: that the aesthetic of a visual identity is “primed” to vanish at the outset by being a part thereof is to remove that aesthetic from its proper space–one governed by taste, judgement, preference, or what have you–and place it in an improper space, the functional space of the visual identity, where it cannot function (because it does not function) except in the state of its implied impermanence, and thus can be said, with respect to verbs, to at least decay, or, better yet, with reference to “newness,” wear out.
+If the argument then is that the “expiration” of a visual identity’s aesthetic is no less arbitrary than a replacement or change thereof as a matter of preference, the difference is not one of mere result, but one of functionalization.
+By making the aesthetic of a visual identity “primed” to vanish at the outset, the aesthetic is removed from its proper space–one governed by taste, judgement, preference, or what have you–and placed it in an improper space, the functional space of the visual identity, where it cannot function (because it does not function) except in the state of its implied impermanence, and thus can be said, with respect to verbs, to at least decay, or, better yet, with reference to “newness,” wear out.
 The icing on the cake is that since the aesthetic is removed from aesthetic space into a functional one, it can no longer can be judged aesthetically.
 A visual identity can be as ugly as sin–but that is no longer the point.
 If you can sell it to the board–rather, if you can sell it full stop–the content is beyond judgement.

-Therefore, when rebranding occurs, accompanied with some trumped up notions of “newness” or “onward, forward vision” or progress or any similar sophistry, the exact opposite is signified: relegated to be an empty functionary of an organization’s (profit) motive, the new visual identity serves to recapitulate the eternally same.
+Therefore, when rebranding occurs, accompanied with some trumped up notions of “newness” or “onward, forward vision,” progress, or any similar sophistry, the exact opposite is signified: relegated to be an empty functionary of an organization’s (profit) motive, the new visual identity serves to recapitulate the eternally same.
 It’s actually rather pitiful.
 Given a function, it cannot defend it’s own aesthetic, and on account of being aesthetic, it cannot be said to serve its functions particularly well if at all.
-Even a cynical argument that the rebranding was all done to stimulate an uptick in sales of apparel or merchandise speaks nothing to an aesthetic value as not only can it only be supported by correlation, such a correlation really only points to the phenomenon of rebranding itself–there is no reason to suppose that any other design would correlate any worse, aside from the outlandishly garish.
+Even a cynical argument that the rebranding was all done to stimulate an uptick in sales of apparel or merchandise speaks nothing to an aesthetic value, as not only can such a claim only be supported by correlation, such a correlation really only points to the phenomenon of rebranding itself–there is no reason to suppose that any other design would correlate any worse, aside from the outlandishly garish.
 And even then, in a consumer society so rich with irony and sardonicism, that cannot be presupposed either.

 If one is concerned, as I am, that today’s corporations and otherwise monolithic organizations are getting too large for their own good, then the discord between these entities and the aesthetic provides us, if only in rough plasticity, standards with which to judge these and any institutions, insofar as we appreciate art.
 In other words, if something is willing to–or worse, forced to–debase or (falsely) claim immunity to aesthetic considerations, there is sufficient reason to be at least suspicious of it.